Mother trying to work with kids annoying her at home

 • Forgiven amounts may be taxable, unless you’re insolvent.
 Insolvent means your liabilities (debts) are greater than the worth of your assets (what you own).

-Debt resolution is a bigger hammer for overwhelming debt problems that can’t be solved by debt consolidation or debt management.
+Debt resolution could help you, because it's a bigger hammer for overwhelming debt problems that can’t be solved by debt consolidation or debt management.
 You can do debt resolution yourself or work with an experienced, reputable debt resolution company.

 Leave debt behind, so you can move forward